Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Much Does Roadside Assistance And Towing Coverage Cost?

 The cost of roadside assistance and towing coverage depends on where you obtain your policy from and the type of coverage you want to be included in your plan.
-Generally speaking, roadside assistance plans start from around $50 for the first year for basic services, but can easily jump to over $100 per year for more extensive coverage.
+Generally speaking, roadside assistance plans start from around $50 for the first year for basic services, but can easily jump to a few hundred dollars per year for more extensive coverage.

 If you get roadside assistance through your credit card, the services will be covered under the card’s annual fee.
 In some cases, roadside assistance through credit cards can be accessed and paid for on a per-incident basis.